Aviation Access Forum Terms of Reference

 - Contribute to relevant government or industry review processes, such as the periodic review of the Disability Standards for Accessible Public Transport 2002, and help progress the implementation of agreed aviation recommendations from such reviews.

-The AAF will comprise representatives from industry, government agencies and the disability sector and will receive secretariat support from the Department of Infrastructure and Regional Development.
+The AAF will comprise representatives from industry, government agencies and the disability sector and will receive secretariat support from the Department of Infrastructure, Transport, Regional Development and Communications.